 The most rudimentary type of storing and operating on such vectors is using Numpy arrays in files and loading them into memory when needed.
 Although Numpy arrays are a very efficient way to store vectors and operate on them they are technically not databases.

-Most databases offer query engines, compute engines, memory management and storage engines out of the box so that users can just focus on application development and use an easy interface to store and retrieve data from the database.
+Most databases offer query engines, compute engines, memory management and storage engines out of the box so that users can just focus on app development and use an easy interface to store and retrieve data from the database.

 Since many ML applications run in the cloud there is also a requirement to provide cloud infrastructure for scale, high availability and fault tolerance for such data.